 In This Article

 DNA testing also provides insight into possible health risks.
-It can motivate you to make the right dietary and lifestyle changes, so you can help prevent any potential congenital disorders or chromosomal conditions.
+It can motivate you to make the right dietary and lifestyle changes to help prevent any potential congenital disorders or chromosomal conditions.

-There are many ways you to keep yourself safe from the dangers of sharing your DNA1.
-One of them is to ask the company to delete your DNA test results from their database.
+You can keep yourself safe from the dangers of sharing your DNA in many ways.1 One of them is to ask the company to delete your DNA test results from their database.

-We made an ultimate guide to deleting your data from the following companies:
+We made an ultimate guide to deleting your data from some of the biggest names in the DNA testing industry, including 23andMe, AncestryDNA, LivingDNA, and so on.

 Know Your DNA Reviews